Fool's Quest: Plot summary

-The Fool is recovering.
-Ash has given him dragon blood which has turned his eyes gold.

-Fitz discovers Ash is really a girl - Spark - who can shift back and forth between being Ash and Spark, at Chade's encouragement.
+While they had been gone, Ash gave the Fool dragon blood which puts him on the path to healing and turns his eyes gold.
+Fitz and the Fool discover Ash is really a girl named Spark; Spark can shift back and forth between being Ash and Spark, at Chade's encouragement.

-Meanwhile, the Servants took Bee and Shun on a long journey.
-They make Shun and Bee tired and sleepy.
+Meanwhile, the Servants take Bee and Shun on a long journey.
 Shun tells Bee to make sure they don't realize she is a girl, since they think she is a boy.
 Shun thinks that this is the only reason they are keeping Bee and Shun alive.
 Bee becomes very ill with a high fever and begins to shed her skin.
 She is whiter underneath.

-Ellik and his mercenaries figure out that the Servants are controlling them using Vindeliar.
+Ellik and his mercenaries figure out that the Servants are controlling them using Vindeliar, a white who has the ability to cause forgetfulness or change the thoughts of large groups of people at once (such as the forgetfulness of those at Withywoods).
 They take Vindeliar with them to town to test his powers and pillage.

 Once they get back to camp with all of their loot, they get drunk.
 Hogen, the handsome rapist, convinces Ellik to let him have one of the women.
-He gives him Odessa, one of the Servants.
+He gives him one of the Servants.
 Shun realizes what is happening and drags Bee away.
 The two of them try to escape.

-Fitz in the meantime is told by Chade, Dutiful and Nettle that they have figured out where Bee and Shine are.
+In the meantime, Fitz is told by Dutiful and Nettle that they have figured out where Bee and Shun/Shine are.
 Soldiers are sent to intercept the Servants and their Chalcedean mercenaries.
-Fitz decides not to wait and leave immediately on the horse he took by accident in the earlier book, Fleeter.
-He does not want to have her as a wit-partner, but Fleeter is very interested in having a relationship and converses with him.
+Fitz decides not to wait for others to find Bee for him, and leaves immediately.
 Riddle, Lant and Per catch up with Fitz, wanting to join him in finding Bee and Shun immediately.
 When they stop for the night, Fitz drugs them all and leaves.

-He and Fleeter catch up with the Servants.
-Motely the crow flies with them and tells Fitz there is "red snow" ahead.
-Fitz finds the Servants camp in disarray with many of the soldiers dead - apparently killed each other - some of the Servants dead and Bee and Shun gone.
+After travelling for long hours, Motely the crow leads him to the camp.
+Fitz finds the Servants’ camp in disarray with many of the soldiers dead - having apparently killed each other - and some of the Servants dead and Bee and Shun gone.
 Ellik and Hogen remain.
-Hogen is hurt and cannot see or hear Ellik.